 (2) Manage the Army Force Modernization Proponent System according to the applicable laws, directives, orders, and policy.

-(4) Resolve DOTLMPF issues affecting force modernization proponents under different commands or agencies.
+(4) Resolve DOTLMPF-P issues affecting force modernization proponents under different commands or agencies.

 (5) Establish policy and priorities, as well as approve programs for force modernization proponents and branch proponents, except as otherwise set forth in this regulation.